ibexa/documentation-developer/docs/content_management/images/images.md

     SVG images may contain JavaScript, so they may introduce XSS or other security vulnerabilities.
-    Make sure end users are not allowed to upload SVG images, and be restrictive about which editors are allowed to do so.
+    Make sure end users aren't allowed to upload SVG images, and be restrictive about which editors are allowed to do so.

 First, enable adding SVG files to content by removing them from the blacklist